On the Road: Traveling With Diabetes

 Before Your Trip

-- Talk to the airline, hotel, or cruise ship about special meals.
+Will you need special meals?
+Talk to the airline, hotel, or cruise ship about that.

 What Should You Take?

 Your bag should include:

 - Medical identification that says you have diabetes.